JoacimLord/The-Luna-Framework/README.md

-# The Luna Framework - Version 1.01
+# The Luna Framework - Version 1.02

+Last update:
+- Added basic support for multiple shaders.
+Now possible to render textures and simple shader colors at the same time.

-(last edited 220520)
+(last edited 220608)

 The Luna Framework is a "low level" framework based on the API of the "Luna Engine" (currently in development).